vladimirpreda/song-classify/README.md

 Multilingual Lyrics for genre classification.

-We need to remove non-english lyrics and filter out https://www.kaggle.com/mateibejan/multilingual-lyrics-for-genre-classification?select=test.csv
+We need to remove non-english lyrics and create a general pipeline for lyrics: https://www.kaggle.com/mateibejan/multilingual-lyrics-for-genre-classification?select=test.csv

 ## A tentative list of milestones for the project